bejaranof/AndroidPublisherSDK/SDKPublisherDemoWithAdmobMediation/README.md

-# How to Integrate MobPartner with admob mediation
+# How to Integrate MobPartner with Admob Mediation

 ## Create a Custom Event on Admob Mediation Website

-- Log in to your Admob mediation account at [https://mediation.admob.com](https://mediation.admob.com)
+- Log in to your Admob Mediation account at [https://mediation.admob.com](https://mediation.admob.com)

 - Click on `Site & Apps` then choose `Ad Network Mediation` tab.